-Prepare for employment in the housing industry and public service.
+Preparation for employment in the housing industry and public service.
 Some areas of employment are: Banks, Farmers Home Administration, Federal Housing Administration, and the manufactured home industry.

-^{}Freshman admission (at the Maine-resident tuition rate) to this curriculum at the University of Maine will be allowed for Vermont-resident students wishing to take all four years at one institution.
+\\\Freshman admission (at the Maine-resident tuition rate) to this curriculum at the University of Maine will be allowed for Vermont-resident students wishing to take all four years at one institution.
 The College of Arts and Sciences

-The College of Arts and Sciences aims to provide the opportunity for men and women to acquaint themselves with man and his environment: the natural, social and cultural environment and its relationship to man's intellectual and creative achievements; to provide an atmosphere of free inquiry in order to be able to perceive the kinds of alternatives available to man with respect to the problems, challenges and opportunities of life by means of continuous probing, weighing and critical evaluation prior to-but not necessarily in lieu of-choosing courses of thought and action while at the same time recognizing the increasing sense of humility that such learning imposes; above all, to deal with man as man and only secondarily with man as a job description.
+The College of Arts and Sciences aims to provide the opportunity for men and women to acquaint themselves with man and his environment: the natural, social and cultural environment and its relationship to man's intellectual and creative achievements; to provide an atmosphere of free inquiry in order to be able to perceive the kinds of alternatives available to man with respect to the problems, challenges and opportunities of life by means of continuous probing, weighing and critical evaluation prior to-but not necessarily in lieu of-choosing courses of thought and action while at the same time recognizing the increasing sense of humility that such learning imposes; above all, to deal with men and women as humans and only in a complementary fashion as job aspirants.